artefactory/streamlit_prophet/README.md

 ## 📈 Usage

-Once installed, run the following command from CLI to access the app:
+Once installed, run the following command from CLI to open the app in your default web browser:

 ```bash
 streamlit_prophet deploy dashboard